adityalahiri/adityalahiri.github.io/about.md

 > My First Day at Atlan!

 After that, I headed over to American Express, AI Labs for a Six Month internship.
 I was a Research Engineering intern in the Machine Learning and Optimization group.
 My work involved research and development on the ubiquitous Machine Learning algorithm, XGBoost.
 I also learnt about the workings of Multi National Organisations and the different challenges that work on such a scale presents.
+I currently work at American Express, AI Labs as a Research Engineer.
+I am continuing my work on XGBoost and doing research in the field of Machine Learning explainability.
+I joined as a full time employee on 20/1/2020!

 ![AXP](/images/amex.jpg)